Kinaidokolpitai: Location

 The Kinaidokolpitai next appear as one of the peoples subdued by the king of Aksum (Note: His name is unknown, possibly he is Sembrouthes or Gadarat.) according to the Adulis throne inscription, which dates from some time between the mid-2nd and early 3rd century.
 It is possibly contemporary with or even a little earlier than Ptolemy.
 There are two slightly different ways of translating this inscription:

 I sent both a fleet and an army of infantry against the Arabitai and the Kinaidocolpitai who dwell across the Red Sea, and I brought their kings under my rule.
 I commanded them to pay tax on their land and to travel in peace by land and sea.
 I made war from Leuke Kome to the lands of the Sabaeans.

 And I sent a fleet and land forces against the Arabitae and Cinaedocolpitae who dwelt on the other side of the Red Sea, and having reduced the sovereigns of both, I imposed on them a land tribute and charged them to make travelling safe both by sea and by land.
 I thus subdued the whole coast from Leuce Come to the country of the Sabaeans.

-Regarding the location of the Kinaidokolpitai, the inscriptions says only that it lay between former Nabataean port of Leuke Kome (Note: The location of Leuke Kome is not known with certainty, it may have been near Yanbu but is more usually placed at the mouth of the Gulf of Aqaba.) and the land of Saba, as did that of Arabitai.
+Regarding the location of the Kinaidokolpitai, the inscriptions says only that it lay between former Nabataean port of Leuke Kome (Note: The location of Leuke Kome is not known with certainty, it may have been near Yanbu but is more usually placed at the mouth of the Gulf of Aqaba.) and the land of Sabaʾ, as did that of Arabitai.
 These latter people are not otherwise attested (Note: It is found in reference to the people living along the river Arabis in India, but this usage is obviously unrelated.) and their name seems to be a doublet of Arabes (Arabs), although some scholars have identified them with the Kassanitai of Ptolemy.
 Von Wissman thought the Kinaidokolpitai were the coast-dwellers and the Arabitai the Bedouin of the interior.
 Cosmas Indicopleustes, who copied the now lost inscription in 548 or 549, glosses Arabitai and Kinaidokolpitai as "the inhabitants of Arabia Felix", which is uninformative.